S0lerro/S0lerro/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Profile-blue?logo=github)](https://github.com/s0lerro)

 ### 👤 About Me
-I make a software for PC in Python.
+I have been making a PC software in Python.
 I made much Telegram-bots and parsers and wori.
 Also i be able to work with big data.
 Learned in online Innopolis University, courses of programming.
 At the moment im making a project for "SBER" company.